DomiDre/kigaprio/ARCHITECTURE.md

 ## System Overview

-KigaPrio implements a privacy-first architecture for managing sensitive data with server-side encryption.
+PrioTag implements a privacy-first architecture for managing sensitive data with server-side encryption.
 Goal of the architecture is to keep collected data at a pure minimum, avoid any data collection, and to minimize data losses in worst case scenarios.

 ### Technology Stack